brennerm/EvolutronicLife/README.md

 --- Evolutronic Life ---

-Textbasiertes Simulationsprogramm.
-Pflanzen, Pflanzenfresser und Fleischfresser stehen im Wettstreit um die Vorherrschaft in der Natur.
+Text based life simulation with an ongoing fight for survival between plants, carnivores and herbivores.

--- Linux --
+-- Linux Dependencies--

-Abhängigkeiten:
 -> Python 3.X (https://www.python.org/)
--> UTF8-fähiges und farbfähiges Terminal (z.B.
-Terminator)

-Programmstart:
--> Navigation in Programmordner
--> $python3 evo\_life
+-> terminal with UTF8 and color support (e.g. Terminator)

--- Windows --
+-- Windows Dependencies--

-Abhängigkeiten:
 -> Cygwin (https://www.cygwin.com/)
--> UTF8-fähiges und farbfähiges Terminal (Cygwin Terminal) -> Python 3.X, installierbar über Cygwin installer
+-> Python 3.X, installable with Cygwin installer

-Programmstart
--> Navigation in Programmordner
+-> terminal with UTF8 and color support (e.g. Cygwin Terminal)

+Execution:
--> $python3 evo\_life
+$ python3 evo\_life

--- Parameter für Programmstart --
+-- Parameters --

--m<map> / --map=<map>
+-m <map> / --map=<map>
--> Auswahl der Karte für die Simulation
--> muss eine der im Ordner 'maps' enthaltenen .map Dateien sein
+-> selection of map for simulation
+-> map needs to be one of the .map files in maps folder

--k<num> / --kickstart=<num>
+-k <num> / --kickstart=<num>
--> Anzahl von Durchläufen ohne visuelle Darstellung
--> Effekt ist Sprung auf die entsprechende Generation
+-> jump directly to a specific step of the simulation -> previous steps will be calculated without visualization

--- Steuerung der Simulation --
+-- Controlling the simulation --

-F1: Pause / Fortsetzen der Simulation
+F1: Pause / Continue
-F2: Beschleunigung der Simulation
-F2: (im Pausemodus) Simulation schrittweise ausführen
-F3: Verlangsamung der Simulation
-F4: Beendigung des Programms
-Mausklick auf Element: Aufruf eines Anzeigefensters mit Elementinformationen
+F2: Speed up simulation
+F2: (while paused) stepwise simulation execution
+F3: Slow down simulation
+F4: Exit simulation
+Click on element: Open window with information about element